anon-blue/anon.blue/README.txt

                                                                                Y
-es, i have so much images to put on the wallq walls             hkfvutdfy   k,jb AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.      bfdbdfnfnmdfbbbbs ible)                         hhWhich one.
+es, i have so much images to put on the wallq walls             hkfvutdfy   k,jb AWEEUfhoUHEfgoIEHJgfoashjef'oJX?".          g                           It's nev er easy when you have to wake up after a wonderful dream.      bfdbdfnfnmdfbbbbb bnbnnimabi                    hhWhich one.
 It's easy...
 And what was thighjhbt m?
 This wonderful dream?
 Yes of course, I can imagine...
                              blue leopard
                                                      r re t rthhhhhhhhhhh4hhhhhh